skip to main content

 Formulary

-Insurance companies have lists of prescription drugs they are willing to pay to cover.
+Insurance companies have lists of prescription drugs they are willing to cover.
 This list is called a formulary.

 Fraud

-If a healthcare provider knowingly and intentionally submits a claim for a service or procedure that was not rendered, it is considered fraud.
-It is also considered fraud if the patient obtains services dishonestly.
+1. If a healthcare provider intentionally submits a claim for a service or procedure that was not rendered

 Group name and number

-Some patients have health plans as part of a group.
-An example of this is an employer-provided insurance policy or health insurance that is offered on behalf of a union or similar group.
-The group name and number are used to identify this group.
+Some patients have health plans as part of a group, such as an employer-provided insurance policy or health insurance offered on behalf of a union.
+The group name and number are used to identify the appropriate group when filing a claim.

 Guarantor

-In some cases, someone other than the patient is responsible for health claim expenses not covered by insurance.
+In certain instances, someone other than the patient may be responsible for health claim expenses not covered by insurance.
 This person is known as the guarantor.

 Healthcare Common Procedure Coding System (HCPCS)

-This is perhaps one of the most frequently used words in the medical billing and coding industry.
-Providers refers to any facility, hospital, or office that offers healthcare services to patients.
-Your doctor is a provider and so is your local emergency room.
+This is a frequently used term in the medical billing and coding industry.
+A provider is a facility, hospital, or office that offers healthcare services to patients.
+Your doctor is a provider, for instance, as is your local urgent care.

 Health Insurance Portability and Accountability Act (HIPAA)

 The Health Insurance Portability and Accountability Act of 1996 is a federal law designed to protect a patient’s private health information.
-Under HIPAA, their medical data cannot be released or disclosed without their consent.
+Under HIPAA, a person’s medical data cannot be released or disclosed without their consent.

 Health Maintenance Organization (HMO)

-An HMO refers to a network of healthcare providers who agree to accept pre-determined amounts for specific services.
-If a patient has an HMO and goes outside this network, they will likely pay more as coverage for these providers is limited.
+An HMO is a network of healthcare providers who agree to accept pre-determined amounts for specific services.
+Patients who see a provider outside this network will often pay higher out-of-pocket costs, as covered expenses for out-of-network providers can be limited.7

 Health Savings Account (HSA)

-If a patient has a health savings account, it means that they have deferred monies, tax-free, into an account that can be used to cover their yearly medical expenses.
-The 2022 maximums for an HSA are $3,650 for an individual and $7,300 for a family.
+If a patient has a health savings account, it means they have deferred, tax-free money in an account that can be used to cover their medical expenses.
+Fidelity reports that, in 2026, HSA contribution maximums are $4,400 for an individual and $8,750 for a family.8

 Hospice